Nielsbishere/core/docs/ogc.md

 bool write(String path, Vec2u start = Vec2u(), Vec2u length = Vec2u());
 bool read(String path, Vec2u start = Vec2u(), Vec2u length = Vec2u());

+void resize(Vec2u size);					//Only available on target textures
 ```

 getPixels allows you to read the current texture data (even of render targets and depth buffers), which could be used for screenshots. setPixels allows you to update the current texture data (only of images); this is useful with textures that can't immediately push all user-data, like 3D volume textures and 2D tilemaps.
 Both functions allow you to specify a start and length of the data; the Buffer passed to setPixels has to be the exact same format as the texture (`length.y * length.x * stride`).

 read and write allow you to export/import textures from disk into the current texture, allowing you to 'take a screenshot' and load user data.

+resize is only available to Render_target, Depth_target and Compute_target; as they don't contain texture data.
+Image contains data sent from the CPU, which can't be properly resized and the user is responsible for setting the size in a way so it doesn't change later on.

 ## Sampler